 Poor behavior (words and actions you want your child to STOP) = negative outcomes.

-Thus, good behavior perpetuates, while bad behavior dies away.
+Thus, good behavior perpetuates, while bad behavior fades away.

-Only through consistent and complete follow-through and implementation will you see long-lasting and astoundingly positive results!
+Only through consistent and complete follow-through and implementation (action) will you see long-lasting and astoundingly positive results!

-Using positive reinforcement in this way takes a lot of intention and forethought by parents.
+Using positive reinforcement in this way requires intention and forethought.